Justnotthisway/JustEdit/README.md

 - add ability to edit textures, display different kind of textures in intuitive UI

 LONG  TERM
--help pages / wiki integrated or linked in the tool (long term)
+- help pages / wiki integrated or linked in the tool (long term)